Two Democrats seeking District 8 seat in Washington County

 Education: Doctor of pharmacy from University of Arkansas for Medical Sciences; master’s degree in public administration with emphasis in health care administration from University of Texas at Tyler; bachelor’s degree in chemistry from University of Arkansas, Pine Bluff

-Political Experience: Washington County justice of the peace District 8, 2019 to present; commissioner, Arkansas Minority Health Commission, 2016-2019
+Political Experience: Washington County Justice of the Peace for District 8, 2019 to present; commissioner, Arkansas Minority Health Commission, 2016-2019

+Justice of the Peace Shawndra Washington is running for a third term on the Quorum Court and faces Kacee Danica Hawthorne in the Democratic Party primary election.

+The Quorum Court is the legislative body of county government and is composed of 15 members called justices of the peace who are elected to two-year terms.
+Democrats hold four of the seats, and Republicans hold 11.